 What is the connection?

 The fact that there’s a connection between two people doesn’t necessarily mean they are best friends!
-The "Relationships" column identifies the type of connection, be it a direct family member, or a high-level business or nonprofit tie.
+The Relationships field identifies the type of connection, be it a direct family member, or a high-level business or nonprofit tie.
 Different types of relationships are assigned certain point values based on their closeness.

-If it is an organizational tie, it will be further identified in the "Company" and "Position" columns.
+If it is an organizational tie, it will be further identified in the Company and Position fields.

 How close is it?

-The Total Connection column tells you how many overlaps the system has found between this individual and your person.
+Total Connections tells you how many overlaps the system has found between this individual and your person.
 For example, some close partners work together frequently and sit on multiple boards together.

-The Total Weight column combines the number of overlaps and the ‘Relationships’ point system to give you an overall number predicting the level of closeness between your person and that connection.
+The Strength rating combines the number of overlaps and the ‘Relationships’ point system to give you an overall number predicting the level of closeness between your person and that connection.
 The higher the number the better.